Pre-General Availability Draft: 2018-02-22

 If necessary, initialize the data directory and create the MySQL grant tables.
 For some MySQL installation methods, data directory initialization may be done for you automatically:

-Installation on Linux using a server RPM distribution.
+Installation on Linux using a server RPM or Debian distribution from Oracle.

 Installation using the native packaging system on many platforms, including Debian Linux, Ubuntu Linux, Gentoo Linux, and others.